vignesh-hp/Secure-Hospital-Network-Architecture/README.md

 # 🏥 Secure Hospital Network Architecture

 ## 📌 Overview
-Designed a scalable and secure hospital network infrastructure supporting ICU, OPD, Wards, Administration, and Reception environments.
+This project presents the design and implementation of a scalable, secure, and high-availability hospital network infrastructure supporting critical healthcare environments, including the ICU, OPD (Outpatient Department), Wards, Administration, IT Hub, and Reception.

+The architecture follows a hierarchical core–distribution–access model to ensure reliability, fault tolerance, and optimized traffic flow.
+Special emphasis was placed on protecting sensitive patient health information (PHI), ensuring regulatory compliance, and minimizing operational downtime in life-critical environments.

+The design integrates logical segmentation, routing optimization, secure authentication mechanisms, and Quality of Service (QoS) policies to maintain performance and security across departments.

 This project focuses on:
 - VLAN segmentation